 Makes 24 two-bite cupcakes.

-note: if you don’t like stevia, replace in cupcakes with 1 tbsp cane sugar or other types of sugar.
-For the frosting, replace with 1 tbsp honey or agave and decrease water.
+note: if you don’t like stevia, replace in cupcakes with 1 tablespoon cane sugar or other types of sugar.
+For the frosting, replace with 1 tablespoon honey or agave and decrease water.

 Have you learned to accept that some things in life just take time?

 Have you ever had a baked good made from beans?

 It threw me off too, but it’s delicious!
 And if there’s someone in the house that doesn’t like beans *cough* Kevin *cough* [so happy he's generally too busy to read my blog!], this is a perfect recipe to sliiiiide them in there without anyone noticing!

 What are your weekend plans?

 I’ve missed the royal wedding [who can get up that early!?] so I’ll be watching that tonight.